It’s about to get a whole lot easier to install ThinkPad firmware updates on Linux.

 Which is where the Linux Vendor Firmware Service comes in.

 The LVFS helps OEMs, ODMs and other equipment makers to distribute UEFI firmware updates to Linux users.
 These firmware updates can be installed from inside the OS using a command-line tool or a GUI, such as GNOME Software.

-The service takes the hassle of out distributing firmware upgrades on Linux users, thanks to fwupd, the hassle out of installing them.
+The LVFS takes the hassle out of distributing firmware upgrades to Linux users, while fwupd takes the hassle out of installing them.